 When his nest was finished, mouse looked out the window of his house.
 The sun was beginning to set, and the last warm golden rays of sunshine settled on the meadow, and on the straw hat house.
 Mouse looked out for a long time, until the night sky began to grow deep blue, and the stars twinkled over the meadow and the straw hat house.
 All was well, and mouse was happy in his new home.
 He had one last look out at the beautiful world and said, ‘Good Night Meadowland’.
 Then he settled down in his wee soft cozy nest, in the big room with the high ceiling of his new straw hat house.
 How peaceful it was.

-If you would like to learn how to write your own Protection Stories join us this summer for an online course of 'Writing Protection Stories for Young Children'.
-Click Here for Details
+If you would like to learn how to write your own Protection Stories join us for an online course on 'Writing Protection Stories for Young Children'.
+Click Here for Details At a special sale price as the world is in such turmoil. $50 off for you.

 Join the FB Group - 'Protection Stories for Young Children' for some more ideas to use at home, and for the fun of it!
 Click Here